ArBITRAL/AbC2C/README.md

 # A translator from AbC to C

-Actions composed by process operators can be sequentialized in sequential language by setting proper enabled and disabled conditions over corresponding C functions.
+Actions composed by process operators can be emulated, under non-derterministic scheduling, by a sequential functions (in sequential language like C) whose execution is guarded by proper enable conditions.

-System emulation is achived by nondetermistic scheduling of the set of enabled functions.
+System emulation is achived by an emulation loop, at each step nondeterministically choosing one output action from the the set of enabling actions.

 Properties of interests are currently expressed by using assert statements.
-See the examples folder to encode the properties p.
-It is possible to express safety, i.e., G p, or liveness, i.e., F p , F G p within a number of execution steps.
+See the examples folder to encode the formula p.
+It is possible to express bounded versions of safety, i.e., AG p or liveness including AF p , AF (AG p), (EF p) within a number of emulation steps.

 ## Folder: